Grenada 17: History

-Bishop then went with a large group to army headquarters at Fort Rupert.
-Later in the day, a convoy of soldiers arrived from Fort Frederick to retake control of Fort Rupert.
+Bishop led a large contingent to Fort Rupert, which they seized control of and occupied.
+Later in the day, a convoy of soldiers arrived from Fort Frederick to retake Fort Rupert.
 Some civilians died in the ensuing skirmish.
-After the fighting, eight people were lined up against a courtyard wall inside Fort Rupert for a lengthy period of time before finally being shot by firing squad.
-The eight executed people were:
+After Bishop surrendered, he and seven cabinet members and supporters were lined up against a courtyard wall inside Fort Rupert and executed by firing squad.
+The eight victims were: